Summary

 Everyone’s experience of a seizure will be different.
 Some people experience seizures every day, while others only have seizures very rarely or when they forget to take their anti-seizure medication (ASM).
 People are sometimes not aware that they are having a seizure.
 For this reason, it is important that friends, family or carers of older people take notice of any behavioural changes.

-If you observe behavioural changes in someone you care for, such as seizures or cognitive impairment and confusion:
+If you observe behavioural changes in someone you care for, such as seizures or cognitive impairment and confusion, make a note of:

-Diagnosis of epilepsy can only be made by a specialist, but accurate, thorough observations can be very helpful in making this diagnosis.
+Diagnosis of epilepsy can only be made by a specialist, but accurate, thorough observations are important when making this diagnosis.

 Treatment